txzstxzs/dpsnot/README.md

 follow the guideline in each code to reproduce results

-1 DPS-not   &emsp; &ensp; It is used to reproduce results about DPS-not.
+1 DPS-not   &emsp; It is used to reproduce results about DPS-not.
 It also includes the baseline Diffusion-TS.

 2 MAP-not   &emsp;  It is used to reproduce figure 2 and can be used to reproduce results about MAP-not.